open-cogsci/osdoc/content/neurospin2015.md

 Ok, let's take a moment to understand what's going on here.

 The first thing to know is that `self.get()` retrieves experimental variables.
-These include variables that you have defined yourself, for example in a `loop` item, as well as built-in variables, which are available.
-One such built-in experimental is `subject_parity`, which is automatically set to 'even' when the experiment is launched with an even subject number, and to 'odd' when the subject number is odd.
+These include variables that you have defined yourself, for example in a `loop` item, as well as built-in variables.
+One such built-in experimental variable is `subject_parity`, which is automatically set to 'even' when the experiment is launched with an even subject number (0, 2, 4, etc.), and to 'odd' when the subject number is odd (1, 3, 5, etc.).

 The second thing to know is that `exp.set()` sets experimental variables.
 That is, it makes variables available elsewhere in OpenSesame, outside of `inline_script` items.
-So the line ...
+So this line:

 ~~~ .python
 exp.set('condition1', 'experimental')
 ~~~

 ... creates an experimental variable with the name `condition1`, and gives it the value 'experimental'.
-Later on, in Step 3, we will use `condition1` to determine which condition is tested first.
+In step 4, we will use this variable to determine which condition is tested first.

 In other words, this script says the following:

 - All even-numbered subjects start with the experimental condition.
 - All odd-subjects start with the control condition.

 <div class='info-box' markdown='1'>

-## Links
+### Links

 - [/usage/variables-and-conditional-statements/](/usage/variables-and-conditional-statements/)
 - [/miscellaneous/counterbalancing/](/miscellaneous/counterbalancing/)